Aftermath: 50 - And Then The End is Known (2035)

 Hermann feels his own eyes burn.

-“He would be so proud,” Mako says, looking at the picture of her daughter in her hands.
-She shuts her eyes tightly, struggling with the words.
+“He would be so proud.”
+Mako looks at the picture of her daughter in her hands, struggling with the words.
 “He would be so proud that I didn’t make the same mistake twice.”

 “Yes,” Hermann says.
 “I believe that’s right.”

-“Dr. Lightcap, too, would be proud of all of us.
-You I think, though, most of all.”
+“Dr. Lightcap, too, would be proud of us.
+Of you, I think, most of all.”

 “Me,” Hermann says, taken aback.

-“Because you rescued Newt,” Mako whispers, “Newt, whom she loved best of all of us.
+“Because you rescued Newt,” Mako whispers, “Newt, whom she loved best.
 But mostly because you made him happy.”

 Hermann wipes away a tear.
 “It seemed, at times, so unlikely,” he confesses.

-“I know it did,” Mako replies, taking his hand.
+“I know it did.”
+Mako takes his hand.
 Together, they look out at the sky, over the land, as if from the cockpit of a Jaeger.
-Not toward the breach but toward the glitter of San Francisco.
+Not toward the Breach but toward the glitter of San Francisco.
 The city shines in the light of early evening.

 “We’re happy,” she whispers, squeezing Hermann’s hand.
 “All of us are happy.”